HITS-AIN/GPCC.jl/README.md

 </p>

 ❗ Running GPCC on three light curves can be a very lengthy computation!
 This is because GPCC will try out in a brute force manner all possible delay combinations.
-We may address the efficiency of this computation in the future.
+Package (FasterGPCC.jl)[https://github.com/HITS-AIN/FasterGPCC.jl] addresses this issue to a certain extend.